fstab50/sentiment-data-aggregator/README.md

-# sentiment-data-aggregator
+# lambda-spotprices
-Lambda function web crawler which extracts market sentiment data
+AWS Lambda function which retrieves EC2 Spot Prices and stores in Amazon S3